gitober/Student-Information-System/README.md

 This project is the result of a collaborative effort by a dedicated team of contributors.
 Their vision, creativity, and hard work have transformed EduBird from a concept into a functional and user-friendly system.

-For a detailed breakdown of the system, including its structure, components, and functionalities, please refer to the [Project Overview](docs/project-overview.md).

 <p align="right">(<a href="#top">back to top</a>)</p>

 ---